rotki/docs/usage-guides/pnl.md

 - You can view, download, or delete old reports
 - **Free Account Limit**: You can store up to 20 reports

+> [!NOTE]
-> Note: Before generating a new report, make sure all your transactions are properly imported and your accounting settings are correct to ensure accurate results.
+> Before generating a new report, make sure all your transactions are properly imported and your accounting settings are correct to ensure accurate results.

 ## Results of the PnL report